Smokianlord/CS2-Settings-Selector/README.md

 # CS2 Settings Selector

-### Features
+## Features
 - Select from up to 3 different settings.
 - Apply settings easily by entering the corresponding number (1/2/3).
 - Easily modify configuration (`cfg`) files for all accounts at once.

-### Windows Batch File Instructions
+## Instructions for Windows Batch Files
-- You might need to change the folder destinations in the batch file, as they can be different for each user.
+- Modify the folder destinations in the batch file as they may vary for each user.
-- Double-check the paths to make sure they match your system.
+- Verify that the paths align with your system configuration.
-- Running some of these batch files may require administrative privileges.
+- Note that running some of these batch files may require administrative privileges.